12:00am - 1:00am

 Is Black Music

 The world's first and longest running alternative Black music radio show, hosted by Art Terry.
+Tonight's show features tracks from the album, In What Language by Vijay Iyer and Mike Ladd.
 For more information visit www.artterry.co.uk.
 [Repeats Saturday 11pm.]

 1:00am - 2:30am